Good: Impressive handling for a hatchback. Very efficient diesel engines including 114d. Enjoyable to drive. High quality interior.

 Bad: Doesn't handle as well a 5 Series saloon.
 Unusual styling looks awkward from certain angles.
 Limited rear visibility.

-Good: Sleek looks and more handsome that previous 6 Series, powerful yet economical 640d is an epic engine, high quality interior similar to latest 5 Series, amazingly refined.
+Good: Sleek looks and more handsome than previous 6 Series.
+Powerful yet economical 640d has an epic engine.
+High quality interior similar to latest 5 Series.
+Amazingly refined.